×

 New credit

 When you open a new line of credit, it can improve your credit utilization ratio.
-Over time, as you pay off your auto loan, you can see a boost in your credit score with improved available credit.
+Over time, as you pay off your auto loan, you could see a boost in your credit score with improved available credit.

 Credit mix

-A diverse credit mix demonstrates to lenders that you use credit responsibly in a variety of situations.
-Credit cards, mortgages, student loans and auto loans are some of the most common types of credit in people’s credit mixes.
+A diverse credit mix demonstrates to lenders that you use credit responsibly in different situations.
+Credit cards, mortgages, student loans, and auto loans are some of the most common types of credit that appear in credit mixes.
+Credit can be either installment, revolving, or open.
+Here is what falls into each category:

 How much will a car loan drop my credit score?